 Please note that the actual language in the master policy and all attachments will ultimately determine what is covered and what is not at the time a claim is presented.

 However, we understand that reading an insurance policy can be confusing, so we have highlighted some of the more common situations that may occur and how the master policy may respond.

-While limitations may apply, coverage applies to personal property on a replacement cost basis resulting from:
+While limitations may apply, coverage applies on a replacement cost basis resulting from: